NVIDIA/workbench-example-agentic-rag/README.md

-# Agentic RAG - Add Web Search with Accuracy and Hallucination Controls
+# Agentic RAG - RAG w/Web Search and Accuracy/Hallucination Controls

 ### Boost RAG with an Agentic Layer
 - **Route**: Checks the RAG context for relevance to the query and adds live web search if the context is thin